vvKevin/pdsnd_github/README.md

 ### Files used
 Include the files used

+### Statistics Computed
+The script provide the following information about the bike share data:
+1. Popular times of travel
+2. Popular stations and trip
+3. Trip duration
+4. User info

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.